gbif/maps/mapnik-server/README.md

 # Mapnik Server

-**This is experimental!**

-This attempts to use an Express server running a tile-live convertion of the MVTs from the vector-tile server to PNGs rendered using Mapnik.
+A very simple PNG writer of vector tiles that renders using Mapnik.

 # Building and running